BillNace/18341_P4_Assertions/README.md

 One day in a steam tunnel inside Hamerschlag Hall, some guy is trying to sell you IP for a calculator, written in SystemVerilog.
 Worse, it’s encrypted because he doesn’t want to give away how it works.
-Knowing there’s no free lunch, only free HKN snack nights, you are skeptical.
+Knowing there’s no free lunch, only free pizza on ECE day, you are skeptical.
 Your goal is to write testbench code, with properties and concurrent assertions, to check if the design is correct.